 1

-Use an old iPhone or iPad that can stay in one fixed place in your child's room.
+Use a phone or tablet that can stay in one fixed place in your child's room.

-If you already have an old iPhone or iPad at home, you may already have everything you need for a simple toddler wake-up routine.
+If you already have a phone or tablet at home, you may already have everything you need for a simple toddler wake-up routine.

 Instead of buying another device, you can reuse what you already own and turn it into a clear visual clock for mornings, bedtime, and early wake-ups.
 For many families, that is the simplest way to start.